wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    This container references the OMF type that was created earlier, and an error will occur if the type does not exist when the container is created.

 2. To create the OMF container in the Edge Storage, store the JSON file with the name OmfCreateContainer.json on the local device.
-3. To create the SDS stream to store data defined by the type, run the following curl script:
+3. To create the SDS stream to store data defined by the type, run the following curl command:

    ```bash
    curl -i -d "@OmfCreateContainer.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: container" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/